Amaranth (color)

 Amaranth is a reddish-rose color that is a representation of the color of the flower of the amaranth plant.
 The color shown is the color of the red amaranth flower (the color normally considered amaranth), but there are other varieties of amaranth that have other colors of amaranth flowers; these colors are also shown below.

 Description

-The color amaranth is displayed at right.
+The color amaranth is displayed adjacent.
 This color is also called amaranth red to distinguish it from the varying colors of other varieties of the amaranth flower.

 The color amaranth is similar to printer's magenta (pigment magenta), but redder.
 It is the color of the flower of those amaranth plants that have amaranth red colored flowers.

 The first recorded use of amaranth as a color name in English was in 1690.

 Etymology

 The name amaranth comes from the Greek a (not) + marainean (to waste away), i.e., a flower believed to grow on Mount Olympus which never died.